 Internal Audit Department (IAD) assists the Bank and the Board in maintaining effective controls by evaluating their effectiveness and efficiency and by promoting continuous improvement.
 It is mandated to ensure adherence to Board-approved policies and procedures by all operating units.
-The Internal Unit Head ensures that the internal audit function complies with sound internal auditing standards.
+The head of the Internal Audit Department ensures that the internal audit function complies with sound internal auditing standards.
 The department's recommendations to improve operations are timely discussed and coordinated with the Management through the President and CEO where progress reports of Management action plans are discussed, deliberated, and reported during ARCCo meetings.